The Limbaugh Institute for Advanced Conservative Studies.

 What are we seeing as Americans?

-Uh, Mr. Attorney General, what are you seeing when you look in the mirror as an American today?
+Mr. Attorney General, what are you seeing when you look in the mirror as an American today?

-We've always been a country with welcoming arms, open arms, but we've also been a country that respects the rule of law, that we have that laws are on the books, those laws should be respected.
+But we've also been a country that respects the rule of law, that laws are on the books.

-We of course now live in a post-9-11 world where we have to know who's in our country and why.
+We, of course, now live in a post-9-11 world where we have to know who's in our country and why.

 There's no question.

-Your family came from another country, but uh I think we share the fact that we both did this, uh our families did it legally, and there's still a great deal of concern that what the president has uh suggested is uh though it may be uh a a path to citizenship, it's also a path to amnesty and to lawbreakers, and eleven million or more who are here illegally that that nobody's come up with uh a really good answer on how to deal with that yet, or so it would seem.
+And there's still a great deal of concern that what the President has suggested is though it may be a path to citizenship, it's also a path to amnesty and to lawbreakers and 11 million or more who are here illegally that nobody's come up with a really good answer on how to deal with that yet, or so it would seem.

 Well, you know, we've got to be realistic here.

-I mean, let's let's get real.
+I mean, let's get real.

-We're not gonna be able to do that.
+We're not going to be able to do that.

 We don't have the capacity to do that.